Jeju Island Travel Guide

 For back-end survival, typical cheap eats like bibimbap or kimbap (recognize and learn how to order from one here) are generally loved by foreigners.
 If you’re a very picky eater or have dietary concerns, you can do what I did and bring your own stash of instant oatmeal, power bars, dried fruits and nuts!

-Another option: shop at local stores or larger multi-chain western-like stores such as Homeplus and Emart, where you can get groceries or see your menu in plasticized casings.
+Another option: shop at local stores or chain western stores such as Homeplus and Emart, where you can get groceries or see your menu in plasticized casings.